wein.plus

 Retz & Mailberg

-The area to the west Retz extends from the municipality of Großriedenthal in the south to the namesake municipality of Retz in the north.
+The area to the west Retz stretches from Großriedenthal in the south to Retz in the north.
 The most important wine-growing communities are Eggenburg, Frauendorf, Haugsdorf, Hohenwarth-Mühlbach, Hollabrunn, Kleinhaugsdorf, Limberg, Maissau, Mühlbach am Manhartsberg, Ravelsbach, Retz with Oberretzbach, Mitterretzbach and Unterretzbach (Altenberg, Klafel, Satzen, Züngel), Röschitz, Ruppersthal, Schrattenthal, Sitzendorf and Ziersdorf.
-The vineyards of the Mailberg with the vineyard Hundschupfen form a very special climatic island.
+The vineyards of the Mailberg with the Hundschupfen vineyard form a very special climatic island.

 Weinviertel - Talkessel von Mailberg mit Weingärten